 Any materials sent directly to the department should be directed to:

 Department of Pharmaceutical Chemistry

 Attn: Michelle Huslig

 Except under unusual circumstances, the Department of Pharmaceutical Chemistry does not recruit students seeking the M.S. degree; however after admission to the Ph.D. program, the student may select to terminate with the M.S. degree.
 For this option, the student must have satisfactorily completed most of the core courses and sufficient research to support an M.S. thesis and oral defense.
 Alternatively, provision may be made for the preparation of an extensive research report based on laboratory investigations, which is presented in an oral examination.

 Distance Master’s Degree Program

 The department also offers a distance master’s program.
-See the website for details.
-This program features the same high-quality lectures and courses offered in the on-campus M.S./Ph.D. program but allows students to complete the degree while working at a remote location.
+See the website (http://pharmchem.ku.edu/admissions-requirements-ms) for details.
+To be eligible for the M.S. distance program, the student must be employed in the private or government sectors, meeting the same requirements as on-site students, have access to laboratory facilities and the availability of an appropriately trained scientific advisor at the remote site.
+This program features the same high-quality lectures and courses offered in the on-campus M.S./Ph.D. program but allow students to complete the degree while working at a remote location.
 Students typically take 1 course a semester.
 All courses offered by the department can be taken this way.
 For questions, contact the director of the distance master’s program, John Stobaugh, 785-864-3996, email@example.com.